How to save money

 Once you've got the final sum, grab a pen and paper and write it down, pinning it up somewhere you know you won't be able to miss it as a reminder.
 You'll then need to break this figure down and work out how much of your salary you can put towards it each month.

-Add up all your everyday costs, from groceries and fuel to household necessities and transport, and devise a realistic budget, cutting back on luxuries you could do without.
+Add up all your everyday costs, from groceries and fuel to household necessities and transport, and work out a realistic budget, cutting back on luxuries you could do without.
 Don't be too strict on yourself – you've still got to live – so set some cash aside for entertainment and the odd treat.
-You should also account for one-off, irregular payments, such as car servicing or birthdays.
+You should also account for one-off, irregular payments, like car servicing or birthdays.

-Next, work out how many months you will need to be saving for, so you have a rough idea of when you might hit your target.
-This is particularly important for anyone who has a time constraint on their saving, such as with a deposit for a new house.
-Once your routine is established, you'll feel more in control of your savings and have a bigger picture of your finances.
+Next, work out how many months you'll need to be saving for, so you have a rough idea of when you might hit your target.
+This is important if you need to save for something by a certain time, like a wedding or a deposit on a house.
+Once you’ve got into a routine, you’ll feel more in control of your savings and have a bigger picture for your finances.

 Sticking to your plan